My conclusions and thoughts after the Whole 30 diet

 - A good snack (to get more healthy fats in) was apples fried in ghee w/ cinnamon or sometimes I just ate an apple with sea salt.

-- One night we had brats from my favorite butcher (he only stocks pastured meats from good farms), the family had buns, but I had caramelized onions and peppers, all fried in ghee — so good — with some spicy mustard.
+- One night we had brats from my favorite butcher (he only stocks pastured meats from good farms), the family had buns, but I had it with caramelized onions and peppers, all fried in ghee — so good — with some spicy mustard.

 - We had some shrimp one night with herbs and fresh squeezed lemon juice.
 The family had it over rice, but I had it with zucchini zoodles tossed in ghee with sea salt – delicious!
-Also did the same another time with cod.
+Also I did the same another time with wild-caught cod.

 - Our butcher makes some bologna that is to-die-for, I'd often fry that up in ghee 'til almost crispy and dip it in spicy mustard with a side of my favorite sauerkraut!